ZooKeys: Abstracting and indexing

 The articles published in the journal are indexed across a significant number of repositories.
 The content of the journal is archived in PubMed Central, CLOCKSS, Zenodo, Portico, Europe PMC, and Zendy, and indexed by a large number of industry leading indexers.
 The full list of indexers can be found on the journal homepage.
-The 2024 Scopus for ZooKeys has been released, reporting a value of 2.5.
+The 2025 Scopus CiteScore for ZooKeys is 2.5.

 ZooKeys allows authors to publish preprints of their manuscripts on ARPHA Preprints or other preprint servers.

 Reviewing policy

 Scientific articles submitted for publishing in journal are subjected to a single-blind review process.
 In this review process, the author submitting their research article does not know the identities of their reviewers, although the reviewers may choose to if so desired.
-Two independent experts review each article, and a final publishing decision is made by the Editor-in-Chief.
+Two independent experts review each article, and a final publishing decision is made by the editor-in-chief.

 Use of AI policy

-Any author who uses Artificial Intelligence tools like ChatGPT and similar large language models must be transparent about their use in preparing the article for publication.
-The details of how the AI was used must be disclosed in the “Materials and Methods” section of the article.
+The platform rule on AI tools like ChatGPT is that the author must disclose how the tool was used.